No loving owner likes to see their pet unwell and out of character but seeing your dog crying and shaking can be particularly distressing.

-There are a range of different medical reasons why your dog may be shaking.
+There is a range of different medical reasons why your dog may be shaking.
 However, some are more common than others, including the following:

 Generalized Tremor Syndrome